-- "the presence of mineral base oil, at various levels, has no interaction with the ZDDP complex".
-You further postulate that the "amount of the diluted oil is only expected to influence the bioavailability". - 38 To support your hypothesis, you have provided the following information:
+- "the nature of the alkyl substituent groups (primary, secondary, mixed), and the ratio of neutral to basic ZDDP, have no significant impact on the toxicological properties of the substance"; - "the presence of mineral base oil, at various levels, has no interaction with the ZDDP complex".
+You further postulate that the "amount of the diluted oil is only expected to influence the bioavailability". - 39 To support your hypothesis, you have provided the following information: